mgoellnitz/JFileSync3/README.md

 - a Windows launcher ('JFileSync3.exe')
 - a batch file ('bin/JFileSync3.bat')
 - a Unix shell script ('bin/JFileSync3')
-- a XDG launcher script ('bin/JFileSync3.desktop')
+- an XDG launcher script ('bin/de.provocon.JFileSync3.desktop')

 Nearly all functions of JFileSync3 can be controlled via the Graphical User Interface (GUI).
 However, JFileSync3 provides full access to all features